 The majority of people believe that having cancer insurance is unnecessary because they believe that their current health insurance will suffice.
-Although, a comprehensive health insurance policy offers critical illnesses cover but it may not be able be enough to cover the high expenses of cancer treatments.
+Although a comprehensive health insurance policy offers critical illnesses cover, it may not be enough to cover the high expenses of cancer treatments.
 A cancer insurance policy goes a step further by providing comprehensive coverage at a moderate cost.

-Here’s why standalone cancer policies make a better choice.
+Here’s why standalone cancer insurance policies make a better choice.

 A cancer insurance plan is vital because of the physical, emotional, and financial consequences that this disease can have on families.
 Furthermore, even the finest health insurance policy may not cover all cancer-related expenses, and even if it does, there may be criteria for coverage at certain stages.
 Therefore, having the best cancer insurance policy in India will cover all the expenses related to cancer.

 Here is why you need a cancer insurance plan:

 Here are the things you must consider before buying a cancer insurance plan:

 Weigh the risk factors